 Recently I attended a district professional development session at my high school and gathered with my other PE department members.
 Our principal shared 5 personal soft skills that are incredibly important to develop in our students to make them successful in their future careers.

 Our principal listed several other personal soft skills such as grit, respect, resilience, trust etc. I sat up and took note.

 In the past, my grading has always been very straightforward, each day is worth 10 points.
 If you come late, I take a couple of points.
 If you miss a day, you lose 10 points.
 I was very transparent.
 We got by and things were working.

 I don’t pre- and post-test students in my classes.
 I feel beginners shouldn’t max out until they know how to train and build strength from the ground up.
 My advanced lifters may be in season or training in other manners for sports teams, so I don’t feel it would be beneficial for them either.

 My new approach emphasizes the soft skills as I relate some of these behaviors to life outside of the gym, and specifically in the workforce.
-My grading now includes the integration of soft skills.
+Grading now includes the integration of soft skills.

 I begin the first day of class by discussing our basic principles and likened them to that of a job.
 I tell my students that in any job:

 - They are going to have to show up to work on time or take responsibility if they are gone or late.